Pongeek/CoupCoupon-client/README.md

 1. Purchase a coupon
 2. Get all purchased coupons
 3. Get purchased coupons by category
-4. Get purchased coupons at maximum price
+4. Get purchased coupons at a maximum price
 5. Get customer details
 6. Get all available coupons